We work hard to keep all our legal mumbo jumbo as simple as possible, but we still have to have it.

-    The PDPA is administered and enforced by the Personal Data Protection Commission (PDPC)
+The PDPA is administered and enforced by the Personal Data Protection Commission (PDPC).

 A more detailed overview of the PDPA is available here.

 The PDPA does not provide an exhaustive list of what constitutes personal data.
-The below is all the data that SimplePay collects, which could be considered personal data:
+The below is the data that SimplePay collects, which could be considered personal data:

 All of the above data is required for the accurate processing and payment of payroll as well as for generating and submitting accurate year-end filing documents to IRAS.

 One such legal requirement is where it is “necessary to precisely verify an individual’s identity to a high degree of fidelity” as is the case in an employment relationship.
 This requirement allows employers and by extension SimplePay to continue to collect and store employees’ NRICs and other national identification numbers.
-SimplePay therefore remains compliant with PDPA in light on the 1 September 2019 rule changes.
+SimplePay therefore remains compliant with PDPA in light of the 1 September 2019 rule changes.

 The Personal Data Protection (Amendment) Act 2020 (the Amendment Act) was published in the Government Gazette on 11 December 2020 and, in the process, brought new obligations upon anyone who processes personal data of persons living and working in Singapore.